 Malaga has a reputation for being a party town and each weekend plane loads of hedonists head here to drink in its bars and vomit in its gutters.
 To be frank, that reputation put me off for a long time.
 However, when I did visit Malaga this year, I soon realised that there is so much more to Malaga than this.
 In fact there is a rich history, a thriving art scene, great tapas, a stunning cathedral and a bohemian sub-culture that make this city a true treasure.

-In a city that has attracted visitors for decades there are a ton of things to do in Malaga, from sampling its best food to checking out its historical sites, museums and galleries.
+In a city that has attracted visitors for decades there are a ton of cool things to do in Malaga, from sampling its best food to checking out its historical sites, museums and galleries.
 There is a lot on the tourist trail that will keep the casual visitor entertained, that’s for sure.
 But if you are looking for something a little more, something off the beaten track, then don’t worry: we’ve got you covered.

-Because we like to get to grips with the real life of a place and find weird and wonderful things to do in the places we visit, we have put together this guide to the most unique things to do in Malaga.
+Because we like to get to grips with the real life of a place and find weird and wonderful things to do in the places we visit, we have put together this guide to the best things to do in Malaga.
 However, we’ve mixed in a few of the most popular things, just to make sure that just about anybody who reads this list can find something awesome to do here that suits you.
 So let’s take a dive into Malaga!

 Top Things to Do in Malaga

 Let’s start our guide with the origins of Malaga itself.
 First of all, there’s the Alcazaba.
-This 11th century palace fortress was built by the Moorish empire which dominated Spain for hundreds of years and its still standing.
+This 11th-century palace-fortress was built by the Moorish empire which dominated Spain for hundreds of years and its still standing.
 It’s amongst the best-preserved of its kind in Spain.

 2. Tuck into all of the tasty tapas

-Of course, there are numerous places where you can get to grips with tapas and other specialities from around the area, and trying to find them all is definitely one of the “top” things to do in Malaga.
+Of course, there are numerous places where you can get to grips with tapas and other specialities from around the area, and trying to find them all is definitely one of the top things to do in Malaga.
 One of the best places to start is at Atarazanas Market, specifically the market bar.
 Once a 14th century shipyard, now a bustling market, it’s the Mercado Bar where you can dig into a whole lot of tapas (and beer).